jrlarsen/GetProgramming/README.md

 * 1.4 A text adventure: our running example
 * 1.5 Further examples: depth through breadth

-### Chapter 2 – Variables
+### Chapter 2 – Variables: storing data in your programs
 * 2.1 What is a variable?
 * 2.2 Declaring variables and assigning values
 * 2.3 Variable names
 * 2.4 Adventure Game - player variables

-### Chapter 3 – Objects
+### Chapter 3 – Objects: a way to group data
 * 3.1 A need for organization
 * 3.2 Creating objects
 * 3.3 Accessing object properties
 * 3.4 Further examples

-### Chapter 4 – Functions
+### Chapter 4 – Functions: code on demand
 * 4.1 Noticing repetition
 * 4.2 Defining and calling functions
 * 4.3 Reducing repetition
 * 4.4 Making code easier to read and update

-### Chapter 5 – Passing data to and from functions
+### Chapter 5 – Arguments: passing data to functions
 * 5.1 Function reuse and versatility
 * 5.2 Passing data to functions

-* 5.3 Using objects as arguments
+### Chapter 6 - Return values: getting data from functions
-* 5.4 Returning data from functions
+* 6.1 Returning data from functions

+### Chapter 7 - Object arguments: functions working with objects
+* 7.1 Using objects as arguments

-### Chapter 6 – Arrays
+### Chapter 8 – Arrays: putting data into lists
-* 6.1 Creating arrays and accessing elements
+* 8.1 Creating arrays and accessing elements
-* 6.2 Array methods
+* 8.2 Array methods
-* 6.3 Data types – a summary
+* 8.3 Data types – a summary
-* 6.4 The Adventure Game: Our player object
+* 8.4 The Adventure Game: Our player object

-### Chapter 7 – Creating objects with constructors and prototypes
+### Chapter 9 – Constructors: building objects with functions
-* 7.1 Creating similar objects with a function
+* 9.1 Creating similar objects with a function
-* 7.2 Constructor functions, this and new
+* 9.2 Constructor functions, this and new
-* 7.3 Two examples of constructors
+* 9.3 Two examples of constructors
-* 7.4 Sharing properties with prototypes
+* 9.4 Sharing properties with prototypes

-### Chapter 8 – Bracket notation for object properties
+### Chapter 10 – Bracket notation: more flexible objects
-* 8.1 Square brackets instead of dots
+* 10.1 Square brackets instead of dots
-* 8.2 The Adventure Game: players and places
+* 10.2 The Adventure Game: players and places

 ## Part 2 – Organizing our programs

-### Chapter 9 – User interaction via the console
+### Chapter 11 – User interaction via the console
-* 9.1 Global variables and scope
+* 11.1 Global variables and scope
-* 9.2 Inspecting global variables with the console
+* 11.2 Inspecting global variables with the console
-* 9.3 Avoiding global variables
+* 11.3 Avoiding global variables
-* 9.4 Making functions available to the user
+* 11.4 Making functions available to the user

-### Chapter 10 – Checking values and coping with errors
+### Chapter 12 – Checking values and coping with errors
-* 10.1 Don’t trust user input
+* 12.1 Don’t trust user input
-* 10.2 Checking arguments and setting default values
+* 12.2 Checking arguments and setting default values
-* 10.3 Once more with feedback
+* 12.3 Once more with feedback
-* 10.4 Throwing errors
+* 12.4 Throwing errors

-### Chapter 11 – Managing multiple scripts
+### Chapter 13 – Managing multiple scripts
-* 11.1 Divide and conquer: breaking a program up
+* 13.1 Divide and conquer: breaking a program up
-* 11.2 Using script tags on jsBin
+* 13.2 Using script tags on jsBin
-* 11.3 Protecting our variables when loading scripts
+* 13.3 Protecting our variables when loading scripts
-* 11.4 Using the loaded scripts
+* 13.4 Using the loaded scripts
-* 11.5 Loading data with scripts
+* 13.5 Loading data with scripts

-### Chapter 12 – Refactoring and testing
+### Chapter 14 – Refactoring and testing
-* 12.1 Completing the adventure - overcoming challenges
+* 14.1 Completing the adventure - overcoming challenges
-* 12.2 Adding a new feature: refactoring
+* 14.2 Adding a new feature: refactoring
-* 12.3 Complicated decisions: logic operators
+* 14.3 Complicated decisions: logic operators
-* 12.4 Playing the adventure game
+* 14.4 Playing the adventure game
-* 12.5 Trying to break the game: testing
+* 14.5 Trying to break the game: testing

 ## Part 3 - JavaScript in the browser

-### Chapter 13 - User interfaces and events
+### Chapter 15 - User interfaces and events
-* 13.1 Using a web page as a user interface
+* 15.1 Using a web page as a user interface
-* 13.2 Browser alerts and prompts
+* 15.2 Browser alerts and prompts
-* 13.4 HTML elements: h1, p, input and button
+* 15.4 HTML elements: h1, p, input and button
-* 13.3 Responding to events with handlers
+* 15.3 Responding to events with handlers
-* 13.5 Updating elements using ids
+* 15.5 Updating elements using ids

-### Chapter 14 – Templates
+### Chapter 16 – Templates
-* 14.1 String concatenation is messy
+* 16.1 String concatenation is messy
-* 14.2 Using arrays to build strings
+* 16.2 Using arrays to build strings
-* 14.3 Templates and placeholders
+* 16.3 Templates and placeholders
-* 14.4 Data and presentation
+* 16.4 Data and presentation

-### Chapter 15 – Loading data via APIs
+### Chapter 17 – Loading data via APIs
-* 15.1 We don't need to load all the data at once
+* 17.1 We don't need to load all the data at once
-* 15.2 APIs on the web
+* 17.2 APIs on the web
-* 15.3 Introducing the Adventure API
+* 17.3 Introducing the Adventure API
-* 15.4 JSON
+* 17.4 JSON
-* 15.5 Ajax and the XHR object
+* 17.5 Ajax and the XHR object

 ## Part 4 – The server, Node, Express and Socket.io (online extras)

-### Chapter 16 – Building an API with Node and Express
+### Chapter 18 – Building an API with Node and Express
-* 16.1 JavaScript on the server
+* 18.1 JavaScript on the server
-* 16.2 Installing Node and using npm
+* 18.2 Installing Node and using npm
-* 16.3 Modules and require
+* 18.3 Modules and require
-* 16.4 Express
+* 18.4 Express
-* 16.5 Loading our map JSON files and responding to API requests
+* 18.5 Loading our map JSON files and responding to API requests
-* 16.6 Saving game state on the server
+* 18.6 Saving game state on the server

-### Chapter 17 – Real-time messaging with Socket.io
+### Chapter 19 – Real-time messaging with Socket.io
-* 17.1 Real-time updates
+* 19.1 Real-time updates
-* 17.2 Using socket.io on the server and the browser
+* 19.2 Using socket.io on the server and the browser
-* 17.3 Sending and receiving game messages
+* 19.3 Sending and receiving game messages
-* 17.4 Bumping into other characters
+* 19.4 Bumping into other characters
-* 17.5 Swapping items
+* 19.5 Swapping items